ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

         +--------------+--------------------------+

 - ``cmd_runner_fmt.as_opt_eq_val()``
-    It receives one parameter ``arg``, the function returns the string of the form ``{arg}={value}``.
+    This method receives one parameter ``arg``, the function returns the string of the form ``{arg}={value}``.

     - Creation: